Appointment of Dr. Helen Mirren as Ambassador of the University of Salento

 The dean of the university also said that Helen was honored for her continued efforts to help the struggle for the local landscape, which has been affected by Xylella, a bacterium that has caused the destruction of olive trees.

-“We saw her fighting alongside us to rebuild the beauty of the landscapes spoiled by Xylella, reading in her eyes the love for this land, its history and humanity,” he added.
+“We have seen her struggle alongside us to reconstruct the beauty of the landscape that marked Zila, and read in her eyes the love for this land, its history and humanity,” he added.

 In a university social media post, they claimed Helen was “honored” and “excited to collaborate on university projects”.